RPA vs. API: How to Choose the Right Tool for Your Process

 Cost and Timeline

-Sometimes, you need to deploy a solution to support an immediate business need, and there is simply not enough time to deploy a custom API solution.
+Sometimes, you need to deploy a solution to support an immediate business need, and there is simply not enough time or budget to deploy a custom API solution.
 RPA can provide a quick and easy implementation that supports the transfer of information between your applications with a relatively low cost to maintain.

 Age of Integrated Solutions